RomanoLab/phytotherapy-discovery/README.md

-# Note:
+# Ontology Work Toolkit

 This is the analysis for "Phytotherapy Discovery through Ontology-Guided Machine Learning" in which we use the ontology found at https://github.com/RomanoLab/poppy.
 Please consult the aformentioned repository first before embarking on the analysis.

-# Ontology Work Toolkit

-*A lightweight Python package distilled from the Jupyter notebook **`Ontology_Work (2).ipynb`** for loading, enriching, and analysing a phytotherapy-focused OWL/Turtle ontology.*

 ---